kgemas/League-AI/README.EN.md

   "8": "W",
 }
 ```
+Languages: AM, AR, EU, BN, GB, BR, BG, CA, CHR, HR, CS, DA, NL, EN, ET, FIL, FI, FR, DE, EL, GU, IW, HI , HU, IS, ID, IT, JA, KN, KO, LV, LT, MS, ML, MR, NO, PL, PT, RO, RU, SR, CN, SK, SL, ES, SW, SV, TA , TE, TH, TW, TR, UR, UK, VI, CY.

 Advanced customization for unsupported servers
 ===========
-In some game distributions, you may encounter a case where the file path does not have a default value like in the settings file ```appsettings.json```.
+In some game distributions, you may encounter a case where the file path does not have a default value like in the settings file ```appsettings.json``` or the bot can't install itself.
 The workaround is to point each file to its correct address.
 There are 6 files that need to be configured manually as shown below.

 <p align="center">
   <img src="https://github.com/kgemas/League-AI/raw/main/Assets/adventureConfig.PNG">